asenawritescode/PHP/GenerateOrderIds/README.md

 ## Usage

-- For the first 2 functions, you can copy the code from the key_functins.php file to the php snippet in the main.php file.
+- For the first 2 functions, you can copy the code from the key_functions.php file to the php snippet in the main.php file.
 Then test it.

 - Function 3 requires you to have a database set up.
-- Run the following sql satements to get started.
+- Run the following sql statements to get started.

 ```SQL
 CREATE DATABASE phpKeys ;